ssafari/ai-book-seller/README.md

 ## Summary

 Simulating a cloud based online book selling market with an agentic AI as customer service for sales and support.
-Running codes locally using docker images and docker desktop.
-For AI programming using local Ollama models.
-For messaging using Confluent Kafka running locally using Docker Desktop.
+Services run locally using docker images and docker desktop.
+For our LLM we use local Ollama models.
+For messaging we use Confluent Kafka running locally using Docker Desktop.
 For datastorage using MongoDB locally as well.

 ### Guideline